Our Team

 Habibatou’s interest in social justice and cultural understanding was sparked during her studies at the United Nations International School in New York City, which exposed her to 100 nationalities and a myriad of cultures and gave her a platform to speak her mind.
 This spark led her to study Cultural Anthropology and Philosophy at UBC, which not only helped her understand that her differences were an asset, but also led her to work on projects that focused on communities that were fleeing violence.

 Habi combines a deep experience in harm reduction and trauma informed practices centered on feminist and anti-oppression values, with a lust for life and insatiable curiosity.
 She worked at the SASC, and also spent 10 years working in the Vancouver Downtown Eastside in transitional housing shelters and recovery projects that provide support to sex workers, people fleeing domestic violence, and gender-based violence.
-In addition, she went to culinary school to train as a chef and worked as an apprentice in a reputable fine dining restaurant which introduced her to structural and collective work and the power of food in healing.
+In addition, she went to culinary school to train as a chef and worked as an apprentice in a reputable fine dining restaurant, which introduced her to structural and collective work and the power of food in healing.

 Ogake Angwenyi, Support Specialist